SophyJJ/notes-java-core/multithreading/1-starting-threads.md

 ## Basic Thread Synchronization

-- 2 kids of problems when multithreading: data caching and threads interleaving
+- 2 kinds of problems when multithreading: data caching and threads interleaving

 ### 1. Caching Variables and `volatile`
 - variables' values may get cached by default because threads may not expect them to change on their own.